manwar/theweeklychallenge/content/blog/perl-weekly-challenge-128.md

         Between 12:20 and 12:40, there would be at least 3 trains at the station, so we need minimum 3 platforms.

-##### UPDATED [2021-08-30 23:30 UK TIME]: Corrected the between time descript of the example 2.
+#### UPDATED [2021-08-30 23:30 UK TIME]: Corrected the between time description of the example 2.
 Thanks Peter Campbell Smith.

 <br>